 The above behavior is qualitatively consistent with the results in Subsec.~\ref{subsec5.1} that focus on the expectation value of the current operator for each eigenstate.
-However, the two approaches quantitatively differ from each other.
+However, the two approaches differ quantitatively.
 Specifically, the transmission probability $T$ does not exhibit any singularities around the exceptional point $\left| \gamma \right| = 1$.
 Such a singular point shifts to $\left| \gamma \right| = \sqrt{2}$ for $T \left( E = 0 \right)$.
 This discrepancy seems to be due to the presence of the attached leads.
-In fact, the attached leads of a tight-binding model may produce additional energy-dependent complex potentials on the sites $n=1$ and $n=2$.
-Furthermore, it is also notable that $T$ is usually not related to the current itself but to the conductance, while we explicitly calculate the current in Subsec.~\ref{subsec5.1}.
+In fact, the attached leads of a tight-binding model may generate additional energy-dependent complex potentials at sites $n=1$ and $n=2$.
+Furthermore, it is worth noting that $T$ is usually not related to the current itself but to the conductance, whereas we explicitly calculate the current in Subsec.~\ref{subsec5.1}.